 The largest city in the western hemisphere and the largest Spanish-speaking city on this planet.
 Five million people use the metro everyday and Mexico City’s airport is the largest one in Latin America.
-But it’s also a city with more than 100 art galleries and 30 concert halls, it has the fourth highest number of theaters, dance and love.

 The oldest university of America has become a UNESCO World Heritage site.